Mentor Immersion: A Virtual Research Experience at PTY

 Here is a description of the required application components:

 - Transcript: All students are required to submit a current transcript.
 Grades of mostly As and Bs suggest that the mentorship program would be a good academic fit.
 Also, please make sure your transcript reflects particular required prerequisites for certain mentorships.
-Through the transcript review process, we are looking for students who are highly motivated since the mentorship program is rigorous and requires independent work outside of the weekly meetings.
+Through the transcript review process, we are looking for students who are highly motivated since the mentorship program is rigorous and requires independent work outside of the weekly meetings (up to 2-3 hours per week).
 PTY also understands that extenuating circumstances might impact a student’s grades.
 Please make sure you provide additional information if you believe your grades do not accurately demonstrate your ability or commitment to academics.

 - Resume: We want to know more about you!
 Submit a one-page resume as part of your application so we have a better understanding of your interests and extracurricular activities.
 Knowing more about you helps PTY determine if this program is a good fit.
 The resume should include extracurricular activities, work/volunteer experience, awards and honors, etc.